MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-teaching-tips-tours.md

 - After the users dismisses a teaching tip and tour, they can at any point hit or hover over the page title.
 This will reopen the teaching tip and allow the user to re-take the tour.

-- On a page that is opened from the checklist, the tour is considered an invited tour" and the page teaching tip will have a "Go back" button that takes the user back to the checklist.
+- On a page that is opened from the checklist, the tour is considered an invited tour, and  the page teaching tip has a **Go back** button that takes the user back to the checklist.

 The following illustration shows a page teaching tip (4) that explains what the page is about and can invite the user to take a tour.